RicardoXPSantos/PassCrackGUI/README.md

 This graphical interface was build in a *IDE NetBeans 7.0.4* and also needs a *IDE* to run.
 In order to avoid problems and some possible incompatibilities is recommended using the same *IDE* and the same or more recent version.
 Another requisite is having the JAVA on the computer.

 To run this application most be executed the file ```\toolkit\src\toolkit\Interface.java```, inside of the *IDE*.There has to be install also the tools used in the *PassCrackGUI*, like *Hashcat*, *JTR*, *Crunch* and *RainbowCrack*.
 The interface has a size minimum of 0000x000 being crucial has a computer resolution in accordance.
-Any attempt to reduce the size of the application window could leave to visibility lost.
+Any attempt to reduce the size of the application window could lead to visibility lost.